grabowskit/nyc-taxi-demo/README.md

 NYC Taxi demo with Elasticsearch and Machine Learning

 ## Download Taxi data
-Go to http://www.nyc.gov/html/tlc/html/about/trip_record_data.shtml and download the CSV file for Sept-Dec 2016 (Yellow cabs).
+Go to http://www.nyc.gov/html/tlc/html/about/trip_record_data.shtml and download the CSV file for Oct-Dec 2016 (Yellow cabs).

 ## Use Logstash to import into Elasticsearch